iiivvvooo/prototyping-starter-kit/README.md

 * Run ```gulp``` to start developing your prototype

 ## About
-Prototyping Starter Kit is maintained by [@ivojacobs](https://twitter.com/ivojacobs), User Experience Engineer at [SprintEins](https://sprinteins.com)
+Prototyping Starter Kit is maintained by [@ivojacobs](https://twitter.com/ivojacobs), User Experience Designer at [SprintEins](https://sprinteins.com)